 - refer to a matter on which the council has the power to act;

 - contain the reasons for the petition and a request for action by Council at the top of each page;

-- contain a name and address of a lead petitioner, who will receive all correspondence regarding the petition.
-If no lead petitioner is identified, all correspondence regarding the matter will be directed to the relevant divisional councillor;
+- must contain a name and address of a lead petitioner, who will receive all correspondence regarding the petition.
+NOTE: If no lead petitioner is identified, the document will not be deemed to be a petition and will not be presented.;

 - not exceed 250 words in total.